Demolishing, dismantling, packing and re-erecting

 In the construction industry, demolishing and dismantling an old structures is just as important as building new ones.
 We specialize in dismantling of factories in the way that suits best for our client.
 Either it goes to scrap yard or for re-erection.
 In case of re-erection, marking, archiving and packing is done by us as well.

 Our teams have dismantled and packed big complicated equipment, using light and heavy machinery.
-We provide full packinglist with parcel numbers and their locations inside the container.
 It makes it easy to find out in which order the client needs the containers on the re-erection site.

 Cutting big tanks, equipment or structures is a common thing to do in our business.
 Gas cutters, mechanics, excavator operators, electritions, welders, forklift drivers, crane slingers, auxiliary workers, equipment packers, carpenters – specialists, who are needed in almost every dismantling project.